Serving Mid and Western Michigan, Kalamazoo, Lansing, Grand Rapids

 When a crawl space dehumidifier isn't powerful enough to handle the moisture it will not stop the mold and rot in a crawl space, but it will slow it down a little.
 How much damaging fungus is acceptable in your crawl space?
 If the answer is "I don't want any mold or rot there!", then it's time for an upgrade.

-Many homeowners thing that the answer is to buy a second dehumidifier.
+Many homeowners think that the answer is to buy a second dehumidifier.
 This, however, is not the answer.
 Twice the units means twice the noise, twice the electricity used, and very often, a crawl space that's still damp.

 The SaniDry™ Sedona is a crawl space dehumidifier that's strong enough for the job!
 Its powerful 300 CFM blowing motor will circulate air throughout your damp crawl space, drying everything out and keeping it dry all the time!